 Test administrators will encounter two instructions for presenting items or directions to students: SHOW and SAY.
-However, because of hearing and vision limitations, some students may not be able to hear what is said and others may not be able to see what is shown.
-SHOW means that an educator is to present the materials to the student using sensory modalities appropriate for that student.
+However, because of hearing and vision limitations, some students may not be able to hear what is said, and others may not be able to see what is shown.
+SHOW means that the test administrator is allowed to present the materials to the student using sensory modalities appropriate for that student.
 SAY may require nonverbal communication appropriate for the student's sensory modalities, such as signing.